alovajs/alovajs.github.io/docs/tutorial/02-getting-started/18-server.md

 :::

 alova supports the commonjs specification.
 When using alova on the server side, there is no need to use useHooks, so there is no need to set `statesHook`.
+In addition, you can still enjoy all other features such as request sharing and response cache.

 A simple usage example is as follows: